7 Key Keto Foods You Must Never Forget In Your Ketogenic Diet

 Consuming seafood and sea kelp is also important for your diet.
 These keto foods contain the trace mineral iodine, which is hard to get from just eating foods.
-You need iodine on this high-fat diet because it can help stabilize blood sugar levels and lower the need for insulin.
+You need iodine on this high-fat diet because it can help stabilize blood sugar levels and lower the need for Fat Storing Hormone.
 Healthy levels of this mineral in your body can aid in alleviating pancreatic stress, which may lead to diabetes.
 Iodine is also important for healthy granular tissue, uterus, thyroid, and estrogen levels.

 6. Red or Organ Meat

 Red meat or organ meat is also a good addition to your keto diet because it contains iron.
 Iron is very important in fortifying your blood so you can have endurance.
 Keeping a good level of iron in your body can also remove fatigue and can help keep a good immune function.